Android-for-Python/Android-for-Python-Users/README.md

 There is no `python3` executable, Python's `sys.executable` is empty.
 To run a Python script in a new process, we use an Android Service.

-## asyncio
+## Async

-### basic asyncio usage
+### basic async usage

-Without special handling Kivy and asyncio would block one another on a single task OS like Android or iOS, and have OS dependent behavior on a multitasking OS.
-So we always start a Kivy app that interacts with asyncio as an asyncio coroutine.
+Python does not allow calling (async) coroutines from (traditional) routines.
+Kivy is constructed of routines, however Kivy has a method that allows it to be started as an async coroutine.
+Thus the Kivy and Async loops to not block one another, this does not mean any other Kivy routines become coroutines.

 We normally start a Kivy app with: